 - Require extra support for proper driving position.

 WA Car Crash Attorneys Helping You Recover Damages in Seattle

 When an elderly driver does not pay heed to their limited faculties and injures someone else as a result, this may constitute a breach of the standard duty of care, or negligence.
 As the victim, you may be entitled to recover all resulting damages.
 To ensure that you do, consult with a dedicated Seattle elderly driver crash lawyer at Hardwick & Pendergast, P.S. and let us work tirelessly to obtain the compensation you deserve.

-- Seattle Elderly Driver Accidents
+- The Dangers of Elderly Driver Accidents in Seattle

 - Older Adult Drivers